dotmote/plantbeats-docs/docs/Settings/notifications.md

 ---
 id: notifications
 title: Notifications
-sidebar_position: 5
+sidebar_position: 2
 ---

 # Notifications

 You can create alerts to be notified when a node attribute reaches a particular value.
+View your alerts by navigating to the `Notifications` tab in the settings page.
 View your notifications by hovering over the bell :bell: icon in top navigation bar.

 ![bell](/img/notifications/navbar.png)